Celcus/SuspiciousUserChecker/README.md

 # SuspiciousUserChecker
-A program to check the Activity Monitor (OSX) for malicious/suspicious users
+A script to check the Activity Monitor for malicious/suspicious users

 #Who Should Use This
-Anyone who suspects that malware may be running on their computer
+Anyone who suspects that malware may be running on their computer, and wants to know what files the malware may be accessing.

 #Requirements
-Made for MacOSX 10.3.9 and later
-Python 2.7 and later
+I don't really know...

 #Current Progress
 In development
+Not exactly sure if I'm writing it correctly...
+:/